simonm3/maskr/README.md

 # Pytorch MaskRCNN

-This is a Pytorch/Fastai implementation of MaskRCNN based on work by Matterport and MultiModal Learning (see acknowledgements at bottom of page).
-Mainly a personal learning exercise but the simplified structure may help others wanting to understand maskrcnn.
+This is a Pytorch/Fastai implementation of MaskRCNN based on previous versions by Matterport and MultiModal Learning (see acknowledgements at bottom of page).
+This was mainly a personal learning exercise but the simplified structure may help others wanting to understand maskrcnn.

-Completed:
+Includes:

 * Overview diagram that shows the key components of maskRCNN
-* Code restructured to match the diagram to make it easy to understand and experiment with each part.
+* Code cleaned up and structured as per the diagram to make it easy to understand and experiment with each part.
-* Decluttered and cleaned up
 * Works with pytorch v1 and fastai v1
 * Training and prediction working on nuke data from 2017 kaggle bowl

 Todo:

 * More tests.
-How do you know it is working?
+How can it best be tested?
 * Could the experimental test framework be useful for continuous testing?
 Is there a good framework already written?
 * How to expand testing to keras.  i.e. how to adapt matterport for eager mode?
-* Examples of outputs from each box on the diagram

 ## Structure

-[This diagram shows how it all fits together](maskr.jpg) Note that training and detection follow slightly different paths.
+[This diagram shows how it all fits together](maskr.jpg) Note that training and prediction follow slightly different paths.

 The core code reflects the diagram:
 * datagen - anchors, dataset, head_targets, rpn_targets